Nosebleeds (Epistaxis)

 They can happen anytime – usually unexpectedly – but are more likely to occur in the morning or late evening.

-It is believed that nosebleeds are caused by a broken fragile blood vessel in the nose, which could be caused by a minor injury or an infection.
+They occur when a blood vessel in the nose is broken, which is most commonly caused by a minor injury or an infection.

 In children, a minor skin infection called Staphylococcus Aureus can cause crusting inside the nose.
 This may be transferred to the inside of the nose by the child’s finger when they pick their nose, a common childhood habit, which can damage the nose lining and lead to nosebleeds.